 The Different Types of Seatpost

-There are a handful of suspension seatpost manufacturers around the world, perhaps the most common is the Cane Creek Thudbuster.
-The advantage of a suspension seatpost is that it will take the jarring out of big hits, far more so than any rigid seatpost.
+There is a handful of suspension seatpost manufacturers, but perhaps the most common is Cane Creek.
+The advantage of a suspension seatpost is that it will help absorb big hits and other impacts from the ground below, allowing you to pedal through bumps while also reducing the fatigue on your body.
+Suspension seatposts have been measured to be multiple times more effective than any rigid seatpost.
 The main disadvantage is the increase in weight.

 Straight and Setback Seatposts

 Seatposts are available in different offsets ranging from 0 degrees to 35 degrees.
 A setback post puts you further behind your crankset and a straight seatpost moves you closer.
 The amount of setback or offset is best determined through a basic bike fit at a participating bike shop.
 They will look at the relationship between your knee and pedal axle, as well as your hip angle/mobility and will determine how far you should sit behind your crankset.
 You can read more about bike geometry HERE and about getting a personalized bike fit HERE.

 Damping is the speed at which a seatpost will move over repeated bumps, and it’s the most important characteristic for cycling on smoother surfaces.

 A seatpost that dampens vibrations effectively will insulate a rider from much of the road buzz coming up through their bike.
 Seatposts with the best damping characteristics have been tested to be more than twice as effective than those which perform poorly.